thatmariia/macro-eeg-model/README.md

 # macro-eeg-model
 ### Macroscopic EEG modeling with axon propagation delays

+The code simulates scalp-recorded EEG dynamics by implementing a linear macroscopic network model based on long-range axon delays.
+It uses a linear vector autoregressive framework with a few parameters to replicate features of real EEG data, such as resting-state alpha power and coherence.

 ## Getting started

 #### Clone the repository and navigate to the root folder: